 A two storey Victorian property, which is in the heart of Weston-super-Mare town centre.
 It is set back from the seafront and close to all the amenities in the town.
 It offers domestic style shared accommodation and also contemporary self-contained flats.

-Stewart Court provides residential accommodation and care that promotes mental and physical well-being for up to nine individuals with intellectual/learning disability, autism and mental health needs.
+Stewart Court provides residential accommodation and care that promotes mental and physical well-being for up to ten individuals with intellectual/learning disability, autism and mental health needs.

 A two storey Victorian property, which is set above the town of Weston-super-Mare, offering fantastic views across the sea.